kahole/edamagit/README.md

     "This applies to event listening, commands, interacting with the UI, and various language contributions."

 ## Notes
-  - Test on every platform
+  - Test on all platforms

   - Licensing
       o Magit name trademark? vscodemagit / Magit for VSCode / VSCodeMagit